On Infinite Prefix Normal Words: Introduction

-Another class of well-known binary words are Lyndon words.
-Notice that the prefix normal condition is different from the Lyndon condition\footnote{For ease of presentation, we use Lyndon to mean lexicographically {\em greatest} among its conjugates; this is equivalent to the usual definition up to renaming characters.}: For finite words, there are words which are both Lyndon and prefix normal (e.g. $110010$), words which are Lyndon but not prefix normal ($11100110110$), words which are prefix normal but not Lyndon ($110101$), and words which are neither ($101100$).
-In the final part of the paper, we will put infinite prefix normal words and their prefix normal forms in the context of lexicographic orderings, and compare them to infinite Lyndon words~\cite{SMDS94} and the max- and min-words of~\cite{Pirillo05}.
+Another class of well-known binary words are {\em Lyndon words}.
+Notice that the prefix normal condition is different from the Lyndon condition\footnote{For ease of presentation, we are using Lyndon to mean lexicographically {\em greatest} among its conjugates; this is equivalent to the usual definition up to renaming characters.}: for finite words, there are words which are both Lyndon and prefix normal (e.g. $110010$), words which are Lyndon but not prefix normal ($11100110110$), words which are prefix normal but not Lyndon ($110101$), and words which are neither ($101100$).
+We study infinite prefix normal words and their prefix normal forms in the context of lexicographic orderings, and compare them to infinite Lyndon words~\cite{SMDS94} and the max- and min-words of~\cite{Pirillo05} (Corollary~\ref{coro:pirillo}).

+Finally, we give conditions for periodicity and ultimate periodicity of prefix normal words in terms of their minimum density, a parameter introduced in~\cite{CLR18} (Theorem~\ref{thm:density}).